Team Moulton's mission is to serve, and inspire others to serve, in order to improve people's lives and strengthen our

 We value knowledge and seek to grow from every experience.
 We freely admit what we do not know, and we embrace mistakes as learning opportunities.
 We share, and welcome, feedback in order to improve as individuals and as a team.

 After returning home from Iraq, Seth used the G.I.
-Bill to earn joint degrees in Business and Public Policy at graduate school, and then worked in the private sector in Texas to build the country's first high speed rail line.
-But it wasn't long before he was called to serve once again - this time in his home district in Massachusetts.
+Bill to earn joint degrees in business and public policy, and then became the managing director of Texas Central, building America's first high-speed rail line.
+But it wasn't long before he was called to serve once again, this time in his home district in Massachusetts.